How To Stop Your Dog From Barking.

 These could include a comfortable pet bed, a sturdy chew toy they could take their frustrations out on.

-To stop them from being distracted by noises, you could use an old radio to set up some soothing music, or a white noise machine.
+To stop them from being distracted by noises, you could use an old radio to set up some soothing music, or relaxing music for dogs.

 3. Ignore them.